metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 If **num_samples=1**, then, in the resulting single input case, each Design Variable will be set to its minimum value.

+CSV File
+********

+The CSV File type allows for an arbitrary set of test cases to be specified in a CSV file and then executed with the given analysis workflow.
+This is useful when you have a number of edge cases you need to test.

+The input file is selected by placing the path, relative to the project directory (i.e. the location of the current ``.mga`` file), in a ``filename='<path>'`` assignment in the **Code** attribute of the Parameter Study Driver.
+This file will be copied to the execution directory when the PET is executed.

+All design variables that are unrepresented in the input CSV file will be assigned a value that is the average of the interval specified in that design variable's *Range* attribute in the Parameter Study Driver.
+Extra columns that don't match any of the design variables are allowed in the input CSV, but they are ignored.

 .. _pet_drivers_optimizer:

 Optimizer